 Automatic load balancing for HTTP, gRPC, WebSocket, and TCP traffic

-Fine-grained control of traffic behavior with rich routing rules, retries, failovers, and fault injection
+Fine-grained control of traffic behavior with rich routing rules, retries, failover, and fault injection

 A policy layer and configuration API supporting access controls, rate limits and quotas

 Automatic metrics, logs, and traces for all traffic within a cluster, including cluster ingress and egress

 Secure service-to-service communication in a cluster with strong identity-based authentication and authorization

 The following diagram shows how the Grey Matter Sidecar would operate in a North/South traffic pattern.

 Grey Matter Data is an API that enables secure and flexible access control for your microservices.
 Data consists of Grey Matter Data and JWT server, and includes an API Explorer to help you manage the API.